Have you ever had an ingrown toenail before?

 Immediately after your appointment, you can walk right out of our office.

-But beyond that?
-Most people are back to school, work, and other everyday activities within a day or two.
+We recommend you take it easy and keep your feet up for the rest of the day.
+If you still feel a little soreness, you can take an OTC anti-inflammatory as directed.
+Beyond that, most people are back to school, work, and other everyday activities within a day or two.
 If you play sports or do other vigorous activities, you may need to wait a few extra days for those.

-All in all?
-It’s the best treatment option for ingrown toenails by far.
+All in all, it’s the best treatment option for ingrown toenails by far.

 So, what are you waiting for?
-If you want your ingrown toenail pain good for good, give us a call at (816) 246-4222 or fill out our contact form for your appointment
+If you want your ingrown toenail pain good for good, give us a call at (816) 246-4222 or fill out our contact form for your appointment today.